The Collection (film): Plot

-Teenager Elena Peters goes to a party with a group of friends.
+Elena Peters goes to a party with a group of friends.
 In an isolated room, Elena finds a wooden trunk in which Arkin from the previous film is trapped.
 Elena opens the latches, releasing Arkin and unknowingly setting off a series of booby traps, killing her friends and dozens of other party-goers.
 The Collector appears and kidnaps Elena, while Arkin escapes by jumping out of a window, breaking his arm in the process.

 Arkin is taken to the hospital, where he learns that his wife and daughter are safe.
 He is approached by Lucello, an employee of Elena's wealthy father, who has hired a team of mercenaries to hunt the Collector down and save Elena.
 Lucello implies that if Arkin leads them to the Collector's hideout, he will expunge Arkin's criminal record.

 Arkin leads the mercenary group to the Collector's base in an abandoned hotel.
 Meanwhile, Elena escapes from the trunk in which she was locked.
 Upon the team's arrival, Arkin refuses to go inside, but Lucello forces him at gunpoint to guide them through the hotel.
 The Collector arrives and learns that Elena has escaped before being alerted to the team's presence.
 Lucello's team is attacked by people who the Collector has driven insane through torture and drugging.
 Elena encounters a girl named Abby, who pleads for help.
 However, Abby learns that Elena uses a hearing aid, which she believes will place them at a disadvantage; they are subsequently separated.